Arkounay/QuickAdminGeneratorBundle/docs/Twig.md

 This bundle uses [Tabler](github.com/tabler/tabler), which uses [bootstrap](https://getbootstrap.com/).
 Check out their documentation to see their available classes and components.

+### Interactive command-line helper

+You can use the command line `php bin/console qag:twig` to automatically override some twig files and create them at the proper location.
+It will ask you if you want to override Base, Crud, Form theme, Field, Dashboard and generate the files accordingly.

 ### Overriding creation and edition